dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 An application decoding that file can then use these to quickly determine whether the input data is rich enough for its needs.

-QUESTION: Should the items within certain tables also be optional e.g. within the RR table should all of Name index, ClassType, TTL and RDATA be optional?
+### Optional RRs and OPCODEs

-### Optional RRs and OPCODES
+Also included in the Storage Parameters are explicit arrays listing the RR types and the OPCODEs to be recorded.

-Also included in the Storage Parameters is an explicit array of the RR types and OPCODES that were recorded.
-Using an explicit array removes any ambiguity about whether the OPCODE/RR type was not recognised by the collecting implementation or whether it was specifically configured not to record it.
+In the case of RR records, each record must be fully parsable, including parsing the record RDATA, as otherwise the message cannot be validated as correctly formed.
+Any RR record with an RR type not known to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed.

-In the case of RR records, each record must be parsable, including parsing the record RDATA, to determine whether it is correctly formed.
-Otherwise it has to be regarded as at least potentially partially malformed.
-See (#malformed-messages) for further discussion of storing partially parsed messages.
+Similarly, for a message to be fully parsable, the OPCODE must be known to the collecting implementation.
+Any message with an OPCODE unknown to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed.

-For the case of unrecognised OPCODES the message may be parsable (for example, if it has a format similar enough to the one described in [@!RFC1035]) or it may not.
-See (#malformed-messages) for further discussion of storing partially parsed messages.
+Once a message is correctly parsed, an implementation is free to record only a subset of the messages received.
+The Storage Parameter arrays exist to remove any ambiguity over whether messages containing particular OPCODEs or RR types are not present because they did not occur, or because the implementation is not configured to record them.

 ### Storage flags